voxel51/eta/docs/modules_dev_guide.md

 The snippet defines a configuration class called `ExampleConfig` which contains a single `data` field that contains an array of `DataConfig` instances.

-Note that the `ExampleConfig` and `DataConfig` classes derive from the `eta.core.config.Config` class, which implements the basic semantics of configuration classes.
-In particular, the `Config.parse_*` methods are used to define the names and data types of the JSON fields.
+Note that the `DataConfig` class derives from the `eta.core.config.Config` class, which implements the basic semantics of configuration classes.
+Further, note that the `ExampleConfig` class derives from `eta.core.module.BaseModuleConfig` which implements additional configuration functionality for modules.
+The `Config.parse_*` methods are used to define the names and data types of the JSON fields.

 Fields defined with no `default` keyword are *mandatory*, and fields with a `default` keyword are *optional*.